Newcomers can have bigger, more complex barriers to well-being than people born in Canada.

 Co-ops can also be formed to provide a service to other newcomers.
 The Multicultural Health Brokers Co-operative in Edmonton was created because some newcomers lacked the confidence to access pre-natal health services, and worried that the views of their healthcare provider might conflict with their own.
 The 75 brokers that make up this worker co-op help bridge the gap between newcomers and the health care system through a series of programs, and represent 25 different cultural and linguistic communities.

-As mentioned, worker co-ops aren’t the only type of co-operative that can be formed to benefit newcomers.
 Besides financial services and job creation, immigrants have created consumer co-operatives that provide goods specific to their home countries that can’t be found in Canadian stores.

 Incorporated in 1936, the Ukrainian Co-operative Association is Regina’s oldest independent grocery store and is also its oldest ethnocultural co-operative.

 With some support from Co-operatives First, a group of people originally from the Philippines is working to establish a co-operative in Lloydminster.
 The goal of this co-op is to provide that community’s large Filipino population with staple goods from home.
-Coming from a country with a strong co-operative sector, a co-op seemed a natural fit this group.
+Coming from a country with a strong co-operative sector, a co-op seemed a natural fit for this group.

 The emergence of other types of ethnocultural co-operatives has mirrored influxes of immigrants in Canadian history.
 For example, a wave of credit unions started in the early 1930s as large numbers of European populations arrived.
 These financial services co-operatives were formed to meet the specific needs of newcomers from countries like Ukraine, Poland, Germany, the Netherlands, and the Baltic countries.